Residency Requirements for Fee Purposes

 Policy, Guide, and Questionnaire

 The Montana University System classifies all applicants for admission and students as either in-state or out-of-state.
-This classification impacts tuition and fee determinations for campus admission and enrollment in programs with limited capacity.
-The fundamental guidelines for residency classification are outlined in the Board of Regents’ residency policy.
+This classification affects tuition and fee determinations and eligibility for admission to programs with limited capacity.
+The fundamental guidelines for residency classification are outlined in the Board of Regents’ residency policy and related guidance.
 It is important to review the full residency policy, as each residency determination is based on the unique set of facts in an individual’s case.

 If you have questions regarding your residency status, contact the unit to which you are applying or where you are currently enrolled.
-For undergraduate students, incoming freshmen and transfer students should contact the Admissions Office, while current and returning undergraduate students should reach out to the Registrar’s Office.
+For undergraduate students, incoming freshmen and transfer students should contact the Admissions Office, while current and returning undergraduate students should contact the Registrar’s Office.
 For graduate students, both incoming and current students should contact the Graduate School for assistance.

 Guide to Montana Residency Policy (PDF)